Happy Birthday to me

 about someone who celebrates themselves

-with great gusto and expects others
+with great gusto while expecting us

 to behave like their helper elves